mingwei-li/mingwei-li.github.io/blogs/spark-3.0.md

 ## Introduction

 Upon the Spark + AI Summit 2020, Spark 3.0 is introduced to the tech communities with plenty of new features and improvements.
-Spark core performance improvement, Delta lake updates, better machine learning capabilities, and so much more.
+Spark core performance improvements, Delta lake updates, better machine learning capabilities, and so much more.
 This article will mainly focus on its very essential performance updates.

 ![overview](../images/spark-3.0/overview.png)